acl-org/emnlp-2023/_pages/home.md

 ---

 ## Welcome!
-EMNLP 2023 will take place in Singapore from **Dec 6th to Dec 10th, 2023**.
-More information will be announced soon.
+EMNLP 2023 tool place in Singapore from **Dec 6th to Dec 10th, 2023**.

 ## News